Blockchain in Telecom: Which companies are leading the research?

 The First Decentralized Telecom Ecosystem

-BubbleTone builds Blockchain-based telecom ecosystem that provides direct interaction between mobile network operators, phone users, and service providers.
+BubbleTone builds a Blockchain-based telecom ecosystem that provides direct interaction between mobile network operators, phone users, and service providers.

 Problem Targeted – Roaming